-- 1. Section 42A of the Education Act 1997 requires governing bodies to ensure that all registered pupils at the school are provided with independent2 careers guidance3 from year 8 (12-13 year olds) to year 13 (17-18 year olds). - 2.
-The governing body must ensure that the independent careers guidance provided: - is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option; - includes information on the range of education or training options, including apprenticeships and technical education routes; - is guidance that the person giving it considers will promote the best interests of the pupils to whom it is given. - 3.
-The Technical and Further Education Act 2017 inserts section 42B into the Education Act 1997 and came into force on 2 January 2018.
-This new law requires the proprietor of all schools and academies to ensure that there is an opportunity for a range of education and training providers to access all pupils in year 8 to year 13 for the purpose of informing them about approved technical education qualifications4 or apprenticeships5. - 4.
+- Section 42A of the Education Act 1997 requires governing bodies to ensure that all registered pupils at the school are provided with independent careers guidance from year 8 (12-13 year olds) to year 13 (17-18 year olds). - 2.
+The governing body must ensure that the independent careers guidance provided: - is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option; - includes information on the range of education or training options, including apprenticeships and technical education routes; - is guidance that the person giving it considers will promote the best interests of the pupils to whom it is given. - The Technical and Further Education Act 2017 inserts section 42B into the Education Act 1997 and came into force on 2 January 2018.
+This new law requires the proprietor of all schools and academies to ensure that there is an opportunity for a range of education and training providers to access all pupils in year 8 to year 13 for the purpose of informing them about approved technical education qualifications or apprenticeships.
+"Institutions must explain technical and academic pathways without any bias or favouritism towards a particular route."
+Careers guidance and access for education and training providers GOV.UK - 4.
 The proprietor must prepare a policy statement setting out the circumstances in which education and training providers will be given access to pupils, and to ensure that this is followed.
-The policy statement must be published and must include: - > any procedural requirement in relation to requests for access; - grounds for granting and refusing requests for access; - details of premises or facilities to be provided to a person who is given access. - 5.
+The policy statement must be published and must include: - > any procedural requirement in relation to requests for access; - grounds for granting and refusing requests for access; - > details of premises or facilities to be provided to a person who is given access. - 5.
 GTS may revise the policy statement from time to time.
 GTS must publish the policy statement and any revised statement.

-2 Independent is defined as external to the school.
+&lt;sup>2 Independent is defined as external to the school.
 External sources of careers support could include employer visits, mentoring, website, telephone and helpline access and personal guidance provided externally to the school.
 Taken together, the external sources must include information on the range of education and training options, including apprenticeships.
 Personal guidance does not have to be external

-[-] it can be delivered by school staff, if trained.
+- it can be delivered by school staff, if trained.
 Where this advice or any other element of the careers programme is internal, it must be supplemented by external sources of support to ensure compliance with the legal duty.

-3 Careers guidance is understood in this document to be the full range of activity delivered under the eight Gatsby Benchmarks.
+&lt;sup>3 Careers guidance is understood in this document to be the full range of activity delivered under the eight Gatsby Benchmarks.

-4 "Approved technical education qualification" means a qualification approved under section A2DA of the Apprenticeships, Skills, Children and Learning Act 2009
+"Approved technical education qualification" means a qualification approved under section A2DA of the Apprenticeships, Skills, Children and Learning Act 2009

-5 An apprenticeship is a paid job with training, lasting a minimum of twelve months.
+An apprenticeship is a paid job with training, lasting a minimum of twelve months.
 Further information for schools can be found at Amazing Apprenticeships.